Isomorphisms between dense random graphs: Introduction

 It turns out that $\ps$ is indeed the correct edge-density for a range of edge-probabilities~${(p_1,p_2) \in (0,1)^2}$; see region~(a) in Figure~\ref{fig:regions}.
 In those cases Corollary~\ref{cor:equalprob} gives the two-point concentration location explicitly (the derivation is deferred to Appendix~\ref{sec:calcstuff}), which in the special case~$p_1=p_2=1/2$ recovers~\cite[Theorem~1.1]{chatterjee2021isomorphisms}. \begin{cor}[Special cases] Let~$p_1,p_2\in (0,1)$ be constants satisfying~$\log b_0(\hat{p}) > \max\bigcpar{2\log b_1(\hat{p}), \: 2\log b_2(\hat{p})}$ for~$b_j(p)$ is as defined in~\eqref{def:b}, which in particular holds when~$p_1=p_2$.
 For independent binomial random graphs~$G_{N,p_1}$ and~$G_{N,p_2}$, define~$I_{N}$ as the size of the maximum common induced subgraph.
 Then

 where~$\eps_N:=(\log \log N)^2/\log N$, $\ps=\ps(p_1,p_2)$ is defined as in~\eqref{def:phat}, $b_0=b_0(p)$ is defined as in~\eqref{def:b}, and

-\end{cor} In general, the two-point concentration location~$n_N=n_N(p_1,p_2)$ is defined in~\eqref{def:nN} as the solution of an optimization problem over all edge-densities~$p \in [0,1]$ of a potential maximum common subgraph.
+\end{cor} In general, the two-point concentration location~$n_N=n_N(p_1,p_2)$ is defined in~\eqref{def:nN} as the solution of an optimization problem over all edge-densities~$p \in [0,1]$ of a potential maximum common subgraph (as~indicated above, in~Corollary~\ref{cor:equalprob} the maximum is attained by $\hat{p}$, i.e., we have~$n_N=\xot_N(\ps)$ in~\eqref{def:nN} below; see Lemma~\ref{lem:figcaption} in Appendix~\ref{sec:calcstuff}).
 In Section~\ref{sec:heuristic:MCIS} we discuss how this more complicated form of~$n_N$ stems from large variance difficulties that can arise in the second moment method arguments (where the typical number of copies can be zero even when the expected number of copies tends to infinity).
 While the definition~\eqref{def:nN} of~$n_N$ involves two implicitly defined~\eqref{def:xi} parameters~$x^{(i)}_N(p)$, we remark that when~$n_N=x^{(i)}_N(p)$ holds for $i\in \{1,2\}$, then~$x^{(i)}_N(p)$ has the explicit form\footnote{ One might be tempted to think that the estimate~\eqref{def:y_N:asymp} could be used to explicitly define~$x^{(i)}_N(p)$ for~$i \in \{1,2\}$, by simply ignoring the additive error term.
 Unfortunately, this does not work for a subtle technical reason: for fixed~$N$ this would lead to ${\lim_{p \to p_i}x^{(i)}_{N}(p)=-\infty}$ (since~${\lim_{p \to p_i}b_i(p)=b_i(p_i)=1}$), making it inadequate for the definition~\eqref{def:nN} of~$n_N$.} given in~\eqref{def:y_N:asymp} below; see Lemma~\ref{lem:figcaption} in Appendix~\ref{sec:calcstuff} for further estimates~of~$n_N$. \begin{remark}[Explicit expression for~$n_N$] The proof of Theorem~\ref{thm:maincommon} uses

 where~$\xot_N(p)$ is as defined in~\eqref{def:x_N}, and~$x^{(i)}_N=x^{(i)}_N(p)$ with~$i\in\{1,2\}$ is the unique solution to

 where~$b_i=b_i(p)$ is as defined in~\eqref{def:b}.
 Furthermore, if $n_N=x^{(i)}_N(p)$ holds in~\eqref{def:nN} for $i\in \{1,2\}$, then